JustHumanz/justhumanz.github.io/_posts/vGPU/2024-06-14-setup-vGPU-on-openstack.md

 now the iommu was running and next is config the nvidia vgpu and the last is config nova.

-secound, you need to enable nvidia SR-IOV.
+Second, you need to enable nvidia SR-IOV.

 ![nvidia-pci](7.png)